python/devguide/pullrequest.rst

   to your branch, making more changes, committing them, and pushing them to automatically update your PR::

+   # switch to your branch
+   git switch <branch-name>
+   # or using old command
    git checkout <branch-name>

    # make changes and run tests
    git add <filenames>
    git commit -m '<message>'